clumsyproninja/cis106/finalproject/deliverable1.md

 ## Important Concepts To Understand
 - __Virtual Hosts:__ Virtual hosting is a method for hosting multiple domain names on a single server.
 Which allows one server to share its resources, such as memory and processor cycles, without requiring all services provided to use the same host name.
 - __DocumentRoot:__ Document root is simply the directory on a web server where the website files for a domain name are stored.
+- __UFW:__ UFW, which stands for Uncomplicated Firewall, is a user-friendly frontend for managing iptables, a software-based firewall solution.
+It simplifies the process of configuring the firewall on a linux system.
+- __LAMP Stack:__ LAMP Stack is an acronym for Linux, Apache, MySQL, and PHP/Python/Perl, representing a common software stack used for hosting dynamic websites.